-Another description corresponded to Richard Evans Schultes, an explorer and botanist who has been considered the father of ethnobotany, who lived for some years in the Putumayo region of the Colombian Amazon, and saw many times its preparation among the cofanes (Schultes 1991: 265).
+Another description has been attributed to Richard Evans Schultes, an explorer and botanist who has been considered the father of ethnobotany.
+He lived for some years in the Putumayo region of the Colombian Amazon and saw many times its preparation among the cofanes (Schultes 1991: 265).

-The curare is prepared by a shaman, who learned the technique from another shaman, passing the knowledge from one generation to the next.
-Before preparing the substance, which ends up being a dense black paste, the shaman fasts some food.
-Curare is usually a mixture of several plants, of the genera Chondrodendon and Strycnos, which can vary.
+Curare is prepared by a shaman, who learned the technique from another shaman, passing the knowledge from one generation to the next.
+Before preparing the substance, which ends up being a dense black paste, the shaman would fast.
+Curare is usually a mixture of several plants of the genera Chondrodendon and Strycnos.

 ✅ Claude Bernard changes the medical perspective.

-His medical observations were presented in the form of lectures in his book Lecons sur les effects des substances toxiques et medicamenteuses, which appeared in 1856.
+His medical observations, presented in the form of lectures in his book Lecons sur les effects des substances toxiques et medicamenteuses, were published in 1856.

-From lesson 16 onwards, he studies curare, which according to his biographer Oriol Martí (2006:64), is “the substance that most helped him to build his pharmacological thinking”.
+From lesson 16 onwards, he discussed curare, which according to his biographer Oriol Martí (2006:64), is “the substance that most helped him to build his pharmacological thinking”.